vision4robotics/DCFTracking4UAV/readme.md

 If you want to use our experimental results or related content, please cite our paper using the format as follows:

 @article{Fu2020Correlation,
-a.uthor = {Changhong Fu and Bowen Li and Fangqiang Ding and Fuling Lin and Geng Lu}, title = {Correlation Filter for UAV-Based Aerial Tracking: A Review and Experimental Evaluation}, year = {2020}, journal = {arXiv:2010.06255},
+author = {Changhong Fu and Bowen Li and Fangqiang Ding and Fuling Lin and Geng Lu},

+title = {Correlation Filter for UAV-Based Aerial Tracking: A Review and Experimental Evaluation},

+year = {2020},

+journal = {arXiv:2010.06255}

 }

 ## Results_OPE_win10_i7_2080_R2019a